 For fun, I like to take beach walks with my two-year-old Cavachon (a mix of a King Charles Cavalier Spaniel and a Bichon Frise); play competitive Scrabble; and spend time with family and friends, preferably at a high-end or ethnic restaurant.
 As an adult, I have moved to every region of the country, which is not uncommon among people who work in higher education, and have found things to love about all of them.
 That said, the beauty--natural and man-made--of my adopted hometown of Santa Barbara makes it hard to imagine living anywhere else.

-University of Michigan-Ann Arbor - Bachelors, Psychology and French
+Undergraduate Degree: University of Michigan-Ann Arbor - Bachelors, Psychology and French

-Yale University - PhD, Organizational Behavior
+Graduate Degree: Yale University - PHD, Organizational Behavior

 What might you do in a typical first session with a student?